chang48/Machine-Learning-Tutorials/README.md

 - Aurélien Géron: Hands-On Machine Learning with Scikit-Learn and TensorFlow
 - Francois Chollet: Deep Learning with Python

-Both authors are experts in the field of machine learning.
 Using production-ready Scikit-Learn and TensorFlow, Aurélien's book first covers traditional learning algorithms such as Logistic Regression, Support Vector Machine, Decision Tree, Ensemble Learning, and Dimensionality Reduction.
 The second part of Aurélien's book focuses on deep learning.
-Here he first explores neural network basics, then dive into convolutional neural networks, recurrent neural networks, and deep reinforcement learning.
-``Hands-on'' gives pretty good code examples.
+Here he first explores neural network basics, then dive into convolutional neural networks, recurrent neural networks, and deep reinforcement learning. ``Hands-on'' gives pretty good code examples and _just enough_ theoretical backgrounds for those who are interested in what's happening in the algorithms under the hood.

 Francois is the author of Keras, a high-level, super flexible, and super user-friendly TensorFlow API.
 The beauty of Keras is that it not only allows you to painlessly build